 - Salaries: This is the most obvious cost, but don't forget to account for things like bonuses and raises.

-- Benefits: This can include health insurance, dental insurance, vision insurance, and other benefits.
+- Benefits: This can include health insurance, dental insurance, vision insurance, pet insurance and other benefits.

 - Training: You'll need to invest in training your employees to do their job well.